-Pinterest is accessible from web and mobile platforms, opening up its reach to an incredibly wide audience.
-According to many recent social media studies, Pinterest showed the most ‘year-by-year growth' out of all social networks over the past three years.
+Pinterest is accessible from the web and mobile platforms, opening up its reach to an incredibly wide audience.
+According to many recent social media studies, Pinterest showed the most ‘year-by-year growth’ out of all social networks over the past three years.

 Most MLM Network Marketing businesses, when translated to a platform like Pinterest, might flounder first.
 Unlike Twitter and Facebook, people are more likely to see through a ruse—and think you’re trying to find ‘just another recruit.’